Meet Our Dedicated Team at Reframe Psychology Clinic

 Dr. Jaclyn Nofech-Mozes, Ph.D., C. Psych

 Dr. Jaclyn Nofech-Mozes is a Registered Psychologist with the College of Psychologists of Ontario in Clinical Psychology working with children, adolescents, adults, and families.
-She received her Ph.D. from Ryerson University in 2019.
+She received her Ph.D. from Toronto Metropolitan University (formerly Ryerson University) in 2019.
 Dr. Nofech-Mozes has trained at several hospitals and community mental health agencies including the Hospital for Sick Children, The Centre for Addiction and Mental Health (CAMH), St. Michael’s Hospital, Integra, and the Child and Parent Resource Institute (CPRI).
 Dr. Nofech-Mozes provides comprehensive assessments and evidence-based therapies to children, adolescents, adults, and families with a range of difficulties, including anxiety, disruptive behaviour, obsessive compulsive disorder, learning difficulties, chronic pain, depression, as well as parenting, attachment, and family problems.
 She has received specialized training in infant mental health and attachment.
 Dr. Nofech-Mozes’ approach to therapy is integrative, incorporating components of evidence-based therapies such as Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) within a Family based model.

 Krista Bergman, M.Sc., C.Psych.